v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 To create a new search parameter, you need to POST the SearchParameter resource to the database.
 See the Postman file provided for an example.
 Read through the full example at https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search.

 ## Next Steps

-Click [here](../Challenge-05/Readme.md) to proceed to the next challenge.